J-ok-git/thinking-spatially-toolkit/_pages/collections-resources.md

 ## Digital images of maps
 Digital map images can be used in a variety of ways and incorporated into web-based interactives, presentations, and storytelling platforms.

 Digital map images are even more useful when they have been georeferenced, meaning that information about the location of the place represented on the map has been incorporated into the digital file.
-This enables mapmaking software to correctly layer the map image over a contemporary base map and can be combined with other geospatial information.
+This enables mapmaking software to correctly layer the map image over a contemporary base map so it can be combined with other geospatial information.

 Much of the material in our collections has been scanned and the images made available for use in various applications.
 We do not yet have digital images for everything in the collections but new material is added on an ongoing basis.